 Stay and Accommodation

 Although Sutri is quite an important tourist destination there are only a few hotels and Bed & Breakfasts.
-This is mainly because of its proximity to Viterbo and Rome, most people visit Sutri as a day excursion while they are travelling on the Via Cassia.
+This is mainly because of its proximity to Viterbo and Rome, most people visit Sutri as a day excursion while they are traveling on the Via Cassia.
 Rome is located quite close by, so visitors can also stay in Rome and come to Sutri during the day.
-Nevertheless, there are some interesting accommodation options in Sutri.
+Nevertheless, there are some interesting accommodation options in Sutri, Italy.
 Two of the most well known hotels are La Stalla delle Zie and Relais Torre del Piancastagno.
-Borgo di Sutri is a four star hotel and has quite beautiful rooms and good facilities.
+Borgo di Sutri is a four-star hotel and has quite beautiful rooms and good facilities.
 The hotel is in fact located just outside Sutri, on Via Cassia.
-Most visitors who are travelling on the Via Cassia stay at II Borgo di Sutri for the night.
+Most visitors who are traveling on the Via Cassia stay at II Borgo di Sutri for the night.

 Eating in Sutri

 Shopping in Sutri

 There are only a few places in Sutri where visitors can shop.
 Most shops that are located close to the main attractions and the Roman amphitheater all sell items that are extremely costly since these are directed towards tourism.
 The older section of the town has local markets and small shops where the residents of Sutri do most of the shopping.
 Those who want to shop in Sutri can opt for a bottle of wine or olive oil.